imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-making-love.md

 Dreaming about having sex with a celebrity can symbolize that you are moving in the right direction toward your goals.
 Your passion and dedication are leading you to success.
 In addition, this dream can be a sign that your self-esteem is in a good place.
 Alternatively, this dream could reflect a simple fascination with the celebrity in question, manifested in your unconscious desires.

 This article is purely informative.
-At Dream Insights we do not have the power to make a diagnosis orrecommend a treatment.
+At AnalyzeMyDream we do not have the power to make a diagnosis orrecommend a treatment.
 We invite you to consult with a psychologist to treat your particular case.

 ### Bibliography